logpai/AutoLog/README.md

 **UNDER CONSTRUCTION**🔨

-Collect&amp;Analyze application log sequence from the perspective of program analysis
+Collect &amp; Analyze application log sequence from the perspective of program analysis
 ![1663063757857](image/README/1663063757857.png)

 The repository consists of multiple folders.
 The folder `/src` includes source code.
 The folder `/data` contains the generated demo data from AutoLog.
 The folder `/scripts` contain some useful scripts.
 The folder `/third-party` includes two open-source program analysis tools we adpated in this project.
 The folder `/build` contains some builded artifacts.